-Now we’ve painted a bright future for you and your career in Step 1, it’s time to build a strategy.
+Now we’ve painted a bright future for you and your career, it’s time to build a strategy.

 A strategy is nothing more than knowing where you are going, where you are right now and what obstacles/problems/learnings exist in the gap between the two.

 There are 5 simple stages to building a strategy for your life, but they do require some deep reflection and thinking.